geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab4_Ex1_Telemetry.md

 Before you can install the Telemetry Processor in the next task, the Client 1 VM (LON-CL1) must first be prepped for the installation.
 To do so, you will log into LON-CL1 as the administrator account and create a folder on the C Drive for storing the Telemetry components.
 The final step in the preparation process is to verify that the SQL Server 2017 services that are installed on LON-CL1 are all running.

 1. After having completed the previous exercise, you should still be logged into the Client 1 VM (LON-CL1) as **Laura Atkins**.
-To install the Telemetry processor, you will log out as Laura and log back in as the **adatum\administrator** account. <br/>
+To install the Telemetry processor, you will log out as Laura and log back in as the Administrator (domain admin) account. <br/>

 	‎If your LON-CL1 VM is still open to your browser, then in your lab hosting environment, select the **Ctrl+Alt+Delete** option, select **Sign out** in the menu that appears, select the desktop, and then on the log-in screen, select **Other User**.